 Learn about a 7-month-old’s sleep schedule in this article .

 Double the Baby: Wow!
-Many babies have doubled their birth weight by 8 months.
+Most babies have doubled their birth weight by then.
 This rapid growth stops around 12 months.

 (Maybe) Crawling: Many 8-month-olds are either almost ready or just starting to crawl.
 You can encourage crawling by placing an object your baby likes a few inches in front of them.
 If they’re ready, they may lean toward it and start crawling….

 Feet Prepare for Walking: Two things happen ahead of your baby walking.
 One, they get pigeon-toed, which will improve their balance.
 And two, your baby’s feet will appear “flat” – this is an extra layer of fat that protects their feet when they take their first halting steps.
 Both developments will fade as your baby begins to walk.

 An 8-Month-Old’s Communication Milestones: